DorisDagar/phishing-website-detection/README.md

 To improve model transparency and interpretability, the following Explainable AI (XAI) techniques were used:

 - Feature Importance
-- SHAP (SHapley Additive exPlanations)
+- SHAP (SHapley Additive exPlanations) curve

 These techniques provide insights into how individual features influence the model's predictions, making the model more transparent and trustworthy.